By using this site, you agree to the Privacy Policy and Terms of Use.

 Neural Circuit Adapts With Training

 The SF1 neural circuit itself strengthened with consistent training.
-Animals that ran regularly showed approximately twice the excitatory synapse density on SF1 neurons compared to sedentary controls, according to the study findings.
+Animals that ran regularly showed approximately twice the excitatory synapse density on SF1 neurons compared to sedentary controls, according to the study published in Neuron.

 Conversely, artificially boosting the SF1 signal after moderate running sessions produced endurance gains that exceeded what the same training volume achieved naturally.
 This suggests the neural response may be a limiting factor in training adaptations for some individuals.